Date: February 15th-17th, 2019

 Another returning favorite of the expo is the two tank Dock Dogs Competition.
 For those who think their pup has what it takes to "take the leap", attendees can even get in on the action by entering their furry friend.
 The dogs will compete in waves (or heats) of competition Friday and Saturday with the finals on Sunday.
 This year's event will be held at Brittlebank Park.
 Parking is limited, so taking the event shuttle (event pass required) is a good bet for those who are going to spectate.
 Those bringing dogs to the competition site will want to drive to the park as leashed dogs are allowed in various event spaces but not onto the shuttle.

-In addition to the events above, SEWE will provide guests with a variety of activities including cooking demonstrations, cast net demonstrations, a decoy auction, a quick draw/speed sculpt competition, and the highly anticipated return of Jack Hanna.
+In addition to the events above, SEWE will provide guests with a variety of activities including cooking demonstrations, cast net demonstrations, a decoy auction, a quick draw/speed sculpt competition, and the highly anticipated return of Jeff Corwin Live Animal Show and the Busch Wildlife Sanctuary Show.
 For event pass holders, a SEWE shuttle will take guests in between locations free of charge.
-A full schedule of events will be published once tickets for SEWE 2019 are available.
+A full schedule of events for SEWE 2019 is available here.

 Source: Southeastern Wildlife Expo

 Audra Gibson is a Christian, photographer, surfer, and a lover of teriyaki steak bites.
 She enjoys live music, doesn't like to be cold, and she's a bit of a cheese snob.
 Traveling Ink was her little brain child and she's very happy that you're here.
 She'd be oh so happy to recommend her favorite tours and attractions in town, help you with a team building event, or organize a day (or week) of fun for you and your group.Website: www.audragibson.com